 Another key factor for AT&T was that top executives specifically called for this change.

-“There is a need to retool yourself, and you should not expect to stop,” CEO Randall Stevenson told The New York Times, sharing the message he has given employees.
+“There is a need to retool yourself, and you should not expect to stop,” CEO Randall Stephenson told The New York Times, sharing the message he has given employees.
 The article’s stark headline read, “Gearing Up for the Cloud, AT&T Tells Its Workers: Adapt, or Else.”

-Stevenson made clear he expected learning to become a sizeable chunk of work time.
+Stephenson made clear he expected learning to become a sizeable chunk of work time.
 He told the Times that people who do not spend five to 10 hours a week in online learning “will obsolete themselves with the technology.”

 To make this transition work, AT&T announced a commitment to training unlike anything in its history.